KernelTuner/kernel_float/README.md

 Internally, the data is stored using the most optimal type available, for example, `vec<half, 2>` stores a `__half2` and `vec<fp8_e5m2, 4>` uses a `__nv_fp8x4_e5m2`.
 Operator overloading (like `+`, `*`, `&&`) has been implemented such that the most optimal intrinsic for the available types is selected automatically.
 Many mathetical functions (like `log`, `exp`, `sin`) and common operations (such as `sum`, `range`, `for_each`) are also available.

+By using this library, developers can avoid the complexity of working with reduced precision floating-point types in CUDA and focus on their applications.

 ## Features